A panel discussion during the Virtual UN World Data Forum identified ways to harness statistics produced by non-official sources.

 Another speaker expressed concern that a top-down certification process to legitimize data could simply continue marginalizing civil society input.

-During a side event at the recent UN World Data Forum, experts discussed ways to harness statistics produced by sources other than countries’ national statistical offices (NSOs).
+During a side event at the recent UN World Data Forum, organized by GeoCensos, experts discussed ways to harness statistics produced by sources other than countries’ national statistical offices (NSOs).
 These non-official sources include the private sector, civil society, academia, and other research institutions.

 Steve MacFeely, Chief Statistician for the UN Conference on Trade and Development (UNCTAD), reminded virtual participants that at the 2018 World Data Forum held in Dubai, UAE, the resulting declaration said the data demands of the 2030 Agenda “require urgent new solutions to leverage the power of new data sources and technologies.”
 The Dubai Declaration explained this should be done through partnerships among official and non-official sources of data.
 Realizing that aspiration is the present challenge for the data and statistical community, MacFeely said.